paniash/st/README.md

 - Newterm - Opens a new instance of st with the current working directory.
 - Boxdraw - Render line drawings even better (instead of badly pixelated ones from the prehistoric era).

-### Font
-This build uses a patched version of the [Hack Typeface](https://sourcefoundry.org/hack/).
-You can find this patched version in my dotfiles repo [here](https://github.com/paniash/dotfiles/tree/master/.local/share/fonts/Hack-alt).

 ## Installation
 Edit config.mk to match your local setup (st is installed into the `/usr/local` namespace by default).